People

 Bio:

-I am a first-year Ph.D. student in the Department of Electrical and Computer Engineering at the University of Central Florida.
-I completed my bachelor’s degree in Mechatronics and Industrial Engineering at Chittagong University of Engineering and Technology (CUET), Bangladesh.
-My academic interests have been strongly influenced by a passion for space electronics and transportation electrification.
-My research interests focus on the dynamic modeling and advanced control of high-density, high-efficiency multilevel power converters.
-My vision is to develop control-oriented models and intelligent control strategies that enhance performance, stability, and power density in next-generation energy conversion systems.
-I enjoy hands-on work in hardware and experimentation.
-Besides, I love traveling, reading science fiction, and watching documentaries.
+Saif is a first-year Ph.D. student in the Department of Electrical and Computer Engineering at the University of Central Florida.
+He completed his bachelor’s degree in Mechatronics and Industrial Engineering at Chittagong University of Engineering and Technology (CUET), Bangladesh.
+His academic interests have been strongly influenced by a passion for space electronics and transportation electrification.
+His research interests focus on the dynamic modeling and advanced control of high-density, high-efficiency piezoelectric transformer-based power converters.
+His vision is to develop control-oriented models and intelligent control strategies that enhance performance, stability, and power density in next-generation energy conversion systems.
+Saif enjoys hands-on work in hardware and experimentation.
+Besides, He loves traveling, reading science fiction, and watching documentaries.

 Contact: sm427848@ucf.edu